The staff ratio is 1:3 as per the welfare requirements for babies aged 3 months-2 years.

 If your child has an accident at home you will need to fill in an accident form when you come to nursery this is in line with our safeguarding policy.

 Medicines can be given in line with our medication policy.
-Our policy states that all medication must be prescribed by the doctor.
-Teething gels/liquids and barrier creams for the nappy area are the only exceptions to this rule.
+Our policy states that medication must be prescribed by the doctor.
+Teething gels/liquids, pain relief for teething eg, paracetamol/ibuprofen and barrier creams for the nappy area are the only exceptions to this rule.
 If your child needs any form of medication you will be asked to fill in a medication form each time your child needs medicine, you will need to inform us of specific times to give your child the medication and we must follow pharmacy labels.
 You will be asked to sign the medication form when you collect your child.
-Blanket consent will not be accepted.
+All medicines must be brought into the Pre-School sealed and in the original packaging with the guidelines present.

 Our outdoor area is fitted with a secure fenced area and supervised by staff at all times.
 Our garden doors are open in all weathers so please provide appropriate clothing for your child.
 If water play is used your baby will have 1-1 adult supervision at all times.